 - This information is from my visit in 2017 and 2018

 - Read about all of my favorite San Francisco spots here.

 The Codmother is only a few blocks from the main eateries of Fisherman’s Wharf, in a small converted corner with a few different food trucks.
 I recommend taking public transportation and walking as parking is expensive here.

-A short wait is OK with me though when the food is this good.
-I went with a kids order of the fish and chips this time since I had just eaten some clam chowder at Boudin and it was just the right amount of food for a snack.
+A wait is OK with me though, when the food is this good.
+I went with a kid’s order of the fish and chips this time since I had just eaten some clam chowder at Boudin, and it was just the right amount of food for a snack.

 The thing that sets this spot apart is the perfect fried fish batter.
 It’s not greasy, and it is full of flavor.
-It has just a light salting to bring the savoriness out fully.
-It’s not a healthy batter, but for a fried type of fish and chips like this, I can’t think of any better.
+It has just a light salting to bring the savoriness out sufficiently.
+It’s not a healthy batter, but for fried fish and chips like this, I can’t think of any better.
 The French Fries are great too, but honestly, it wouldn’t even matter with fish this good.

-I went back in 2018 and it was just as good as I remembered.
-This time I got the shrimp as well and I might have actually liked them better than the fish.
-Also, the garlic fries are pretty amazing and you can sub the normal fries for garlic with an added charge on any of the combos.
+I went back in 2018, and it was just as good as I remembered.
+This time I got the shrimp as well, and I might actually like them better than the fish.
+Also, the garlic fries are pretty amazing, and you can sub the standard fries for garlic with an added charge on any of the combos.

-The Codmother was voted number 83 on Yelp Top 100 last year, so it seems like it is starting to get the recognition it deserves, and if you are visiting Fishermans Wharf, considering walking a few blocks up to try this special place.
+The Codmother was voted number 83 on Yelp Top 100 last year, so it seems like it is starting to get the recognition it deserves.
+If you are visiting Fishermans Wharf, considering walking a few blocks up to try this special place.
 Let me know what you think in the comments.